OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 ## Introduction

 Communicating with sources is a vital part of a journalist’s job.
 They are increasingly in contact with others using a range of different platforms and they are often unsure as to how secure their conversations are.
-This chapter helps journalists to make informed decisions around the tools they use to contact others based on their individual risk profiles.
+This chapter helps journalists make informed decisions around the tools they use to contact others based on their individual risk profiles.

 This chapter will cover: